-Homeopathic cell salts are part of the therapeutic system called "biochemical medicine," a term coined by German physicial W H Scheussler in the later part of the nineteenth centrury.
+Homeopathic cell salts are part of the therapeutic system called "biochemical medicine," a term coined by German physician W H Schussler in the later part of the nineteenth century.
 An offshoot of homeopathic thought, biochemical medicine involves the concept of treating nutritional deficiencies through the use of low-potency homeopathic medicines, each of which naturally occur as chemical compounds in the human body.
 The result is an utterly safe, highly effective form of treatment.